electroneum/electroneum-ledger-app/doc/developer/blue-app-commands.rst

 In case an already existing key needs to be transferred, an optional dedicated command may be provided.
 As there is no secure messaging for now, this transfer shall be done from a trusted Host.
-Moreover, as provisioning is not handled by electroneum client, a separate tool must be provided.
+Moreover, as provisioning is not handled by Monero client, a separate tool must be provided.